 - Connect the Kindle to the robot and start simple_cli.

 You can do this portion of the lab with a partner.
-Cozmo includes a
+Cozmo-tools

-built-in path planner that is used with the
+includes an RRT path planner that is used by the Pilot to navigate

 - Download the file Lab5.fsm and read it.